Caring for your pet reptile

 Enclosure maintenance is an important part of keeping reptiles healthy and ensuring they have a long life.

-Sometimes the first sign of trouble with a reptile is its unwillingness to eat.
+Sometimes the first sign of health issues with a reptile is when it won't eat.

 A snake will become stressed if it can't find a private retreat area in its cage.
 A hide box or hollow log is perfect for most pythons and leaf litter allows elapids to rest without being on display.

 Stomatitis is an infection that stops a reptile from eating (the first clinical sign).
-Injectable antibiotics from a vet are usually required in conjunction with a mouth wash, usually iodine based or dilute chlorhexidine.
-Again these are stocked at most chemists.
+Injectable antibiotics from a vet are usually needed as well as a mouthwash (usually iodine based or dilute chlorhexidine) from your chemist.